Celeborn2BeAlive/openglnoel/docs/gltf-viewer-02-gltf-02-initialization.md

 glBindBuffer(GL_ARRAY_BUFFER, 0); // Generally a good idea to cleanup the binding point after
 ```

+> Here we use glBufferStorage instead of glBufferData, which could also be used.
+The difference is that once a buffer has been allocated with glBufferStorage, you cannot change its size anymore.
+Knowing the buffer will remain the same size might give to the driver the opportunity to do some optimizations.

 Similarly we can create multiple buffer objects and fill them with a loop:
 ```cpp
 std::vector<GLint> bufferObjects(buffers.size(), 0); // Assuming buffers is a std::vector of Buffer